SpannerProtocol/web-docs/docs/getting_started.md

 The Spanner Launchpad provides projects with asset, liquidity and growth, **3-in-1 on Spanner Protocol**.
 This can be done with little-to-no code.
 Thus, we make it super easy and accessible for new projects to get started.

 Furthermore, we provide the following tools built on a solid decentralized protocol (Parity Substrate) and designed with **community-first** in mind:
-- Out-of-box templates: Just configure.
-Templates already solve real-world problems.
-Projects can launch on with pre-built Growth Templates.
+- Out-of-box Components: Just configure.
+Components already solve real-world problems.
+Projects can launch on with pre-built Growth Components.
 - Liquid markets: wallets, DEX, users and more.
 ## How does Spanner work?
 Check out the [Spanner Architecture Explained](https://spannerprotocol.medium.com/spanner-architecture-explained-55655b8d0ab4).